Skjeggy/dataing/2_semester/IKT204/IKT204_assignment 1.md

 ### **d)** Suppose Host A begins to transmit the packet at time **_t_ = 0**.
 At time **_t_ = _d_trans**, where is the last bit of the packet?

 ### Svar
-A packet can only be transmitted after all the packets have arrived
+A packet can only be transmitted after all the packets have arrived.

 Assuming that packets are transmitted in a first-come-first-served manner, as is com- mon in packet-switched networks, our packet can be transmitted only after all the